eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.bosesoundtouch/README.md

 The required properties are set when using discovery.
 For manual configuration, these values can be found in the Bose smartphone app (Settings -> About -> Device Name).
 Note that the device might have two MAC addresses, one for ethernet and one for Wifi.

 The authorization key is used to identify the client application when using the Notification API.
-It should be requested from the developer portal.
+It must be requested from the developer portal.

 ## Channels